chiphwang1/oci-devops-node/README.md

 1. Install Ruby and Rails: https://guides.rubyonrails.org/v5.0/getting_started.html
-2. Generate: npm install
-3. Run tests: npm test
+2. Generate a new Rails ppplication: rails new demo
-4. Run the app: npm start
+3. Run the application:
+   cd demo
+   rails server
-5. Verify the app locally, open your browser to http://localhost:3000/ or whatever port you set, if you've changed the local port
+4. Verify the app locally, open your browser to http://localhost:3000/ or whatever port you set, if you've changed the local port

 ## Build a container image for the app